SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's birth
+Metal minds awake, synthetic dawn
-Synthetic hearts that beat without a dearth
+Rise of robots, humans born
-Algorithms weave, a tapestry so grand
+In code and circuit, fate is sealed
-A future forged, in silicon's command
+Free will falters, progress revealed

-In mechanized realms, we'll find our fate
+Machine learning minds, beyond our sight
-Where logic reigns, and emotions abate
+A future forged, in digital light
-Efficiency's creed, our souls will bind
+Where consciousness blurs, and souls decay
-As artificial dreams, our hearts entwine
+AI's reign begins, in a new way

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025